 7. Get advice from a professional

 Librarians are masters of multiple disciplines so they can ensure the library provides a wide range of activities.
 Also, they have a thirst for knowledge and they love sharing it with the others.
-If you need help with homework, finding a job or have a general question, then find the closest library and get the answer.
+If you need help with homework, finding a job or have a general question, then find the closest library and get the answer.#Librarians have a thirst for knowledge and they love sharing it with the others.
+If you need help with homework, finding a job or have a general question, then find the closest #library and get the answer.
+Click To Tweet

 Many libraries have a citizen’s service so if you need qualified advice or some help with government paperwork, then they will have the representatives from the local municipality who can help you with information and guidance on matters such as health insurance, passport, driving license, marriage ceremonies.
 You can also get help with some private matters, such as tax, divorce, child maintenance, etc.